jerryjhird/dotfiles/README.md

 " $mod represents the variable in the sway config file, its set to super by default"

-## Included Scripts:

-Wallpaper cycler (cycles through wallpapers in the {~/Pictures/Wallpapers} folder) (must be .jpg or .jpeg)

-Workspace Prompt (allows the use of custom names or numbers for workspaces using zenity to prompt for them) (unlimited workspaces)

-Catgirl Downloader (downloads catgirls)

-Spotify Controls (control spotify using keybinds)

 ## Standard Keybinds

 `$mod+D `// opens $menu (wofi with custom flags)